RajeevAtla/dexMCP/README.md

-DexMCP is a Model Context Protocol (MCP) server that wraps the community-maintained [pypokedex](https://pypi.org/project/pypokedex/) client for the [PokéAPI](https://pokeapi.co/) into a collection of structured tools.
+DexMCP is a Model Context Protocol (MCP) server that wraps the community-maintained [pypokedex](https://pypi.org/project/pypokedex/) client for the [PokeAPI](https://pokeapi.co/) into a collection of structured tools.
-It lets MCP-compatible applications fetch Pokédex data - from base stats to move lists and sprite URLs – without writing any custom API plumbing.
+It lets MCP-compatible applications fetch Pokedex data - from base stats to move lists and sprite URLs - without writing any custom API plumbing.

 ## Key capabilities